Simon Jeppsson

 Simon Jeppsson (born 15 July 1995) is a Swedish handball player for Kolstad Håndball and the Swedish national team.

+National team

+He made his debut for the Swedish national team on 3 November 2016 against Montenegro.

 He participated at the 2017 World Men's Handball Championship.

+Career

+Jeppsson started his career at Lugi HF.
+In 2017 he joined German club SG Flensburg-Handewitt on a three year contract.
+With them he won the German Championship in 2018 and 2019.

+When his contract with Flensburg-Handewitt ran out, he joined HC Erlangen.

 In 2024 he joined Norwegian club Kolstad Håndball.
 In 2025 he extended his contract at the club.
+He won the Norwegian Championship in both 2025 and 2026 with Kolstad.